Joon-Hwan-Hong/QLSC600D2_2025_M5A1/Report.md

 - For single molecule tracking analysis a reference is provided to a previous paper where the same method was used.
 A brief description is also provided, while the methods in the previous paper are in great depth.

 ### Description of sample population/data under study
 This study is examining the dynamics of NusG (a molecule) in E. coli to make inferences about the different NusG populations and their abundance.
 One could thus claim that the sample population is the NusG molecules.
 For each distribution that was reported the number of NusG molecules contributing to the distribution was reported in the figure caption which averaged around 40 000.
 These molecules were sampled from many E. coli cells (order of hundreds) in multiple fields of view (not specified numerically).
-For this type of study, I would claim that the sample population is representative (not just collected from one experiment/ one field of view / one experiment).
+For this type of study, I would claim that the sample population is representative (not just collected from one experiment/ one field of view / one cell).
 One improvement would be including the number of fields of view and experimental repeats with the statement made in the Quantification and Statistical Analysis statement.

 ### Tool accessibility
 - The microscope used for single-molecule tracking PALM is custom built, thus it is not easily accessible unless you are located at their institution (Oxford).
 A detailed description regarding the microscopes specs was provided which allows people to identify a commercial microscope that is comparable.